Regular Expressions

 Groups can be useful for extracting parts of a string.
 If we don’t just want to verify whether a string contains a date but also extract it and construct an object that represents it, we can wrap parentheses around the digit patterns and directly pick the date out of the result of exec.

-But first we’ll take a brief detour, in which we discuss the built-in way to represent date and time values in JavaScript.
+But first we’ll take a brief detour to discuss the built-in way to represent date and time values in JavaScript.

 The Date class

-JavaScript has a standard class for representing dates—or, rather, points in time.
-It is called Date.
+JavaScript has a standard Date class for representing dates, or rather, points in time.
 If you simply create a date object using new, you get the current date and time.

 console.log(new Date());